Shivi-5871/Girman-assignment/README.md

 ## 🌍 Deployment

 This project is deployed on **Netlify**.
-You can try it live here: [Your Netlify App Link](https://your-app-link.netlify.app)
+You can try it live here: [Netlify App Link](https://magenta-croissant-e481c5.netlify.app/)

 ---